Misachu10032/Home-Karaoke/README.md

 # Home Karaoke
 Welcome to my personal project.
 This is a web-based karaoke player that allows users to browse songs, remove vocals, and sing along.

 This project does not contain any songs.
-You have to add them(.mp4 files) to this project.
+To make it work, you need to have the mp4 files and add them to the library.
 # Demo

 ## Table of Contents